TheFifthRider/simply-roleplaying-webapp/docs/gameplay/chases.md

 ## Teams

 Characters can form into teams, together acting as one participant in the chase.
 Teams share their position and can work together to take actions.
 Tests of ability performed by a team are performed by whichever member of the team [makes sense](../getting_started/dice.md#narrative-truth) while the other members of the team provide [assistance](tests.md#assisting).
 The downside is that they also share a turn and as a team get three actions.
-Characters can leave a team at any point in a round before their team takes a turn, entering the action scenario as if they were a new participant.
+Characters can leave a team at any point in a round before their team takes a turn, entering the action scenario as if they were a new participant, or join a team at any point in around before their character takes a turn.
+If a team ever just has one participant, that participant must leave the team and enter the action scenario as if they were a new participant.

 <br/>